-The Coomera River (South Arm) is a community asset which forms part of our waterways network, supporting vital activities like marine industry, recreation and tourism.
+The Coomera River (South Branch) is a community asset which forms part of our waterways network, supporting vital activities like marine industry, recreation and tourism.
 Boating is encouraged and there are many different types of boats and vessels using the river.
 Access is provided via several public boat ramps and other marine facilities.
-The speed limit trial in the Coomera River (South Arm) started in July 2018 and will run until the end of June 2019.
+The speed limit trial in the Coomera River (South Branch) started in July 2018 and will run until the end of June 2019.

 A Our Speed Limits and Behaviour Management Strategy 2018-2020 approved by our Board provides for speed limit trials to be undertaken in support of our overarching vision of sustaining, enhancing and promoting our waterways.
 We’re assessing whether the trial speed limits will maintain appropriate levels of marine safety while improving travel times for smaller boats and addressing the problem of damaging wash caused by the speed of larger vessels.

 Q What consultation has been undertaken to date?